Rhodesia Information Centre: Public disclosure of the RIC's role

-Whitlam Government
+Whitlam government

 Business name deregistration

-The Australian Labor Party Whitlam Government was determined to take a strong stance against Rhodesia.
+The Australian Labor Party Whitlam government that was elected in December 1972 was determined to take a strong stance against Rhodesia.
 Its priorities included strongly enforcing the United Nations sanctions, banning visits by Rhodesian sports teams that had been racially selected and closing the RIC.
-The Alternate Rhodesia Information Centre was prominent in pressuring the Whitlam Government to take action against the RIC, and developed links with groups representing university students including the leaders of the National Union of Students.
+The Alternate Rhodesia Information Centre was prominent in pressuring the Whitlam government to take action against the RIC.
+It also developed links with groups representing university students, including the National Union of Students.

 Whitlam wrote to the Liberal Party Premier of New South Wales Robert Askin on 7 December 1972 to request that the RIC's business name be deregistered.
-As part of its efforts to destabilise the Askin Government, the Whitlam Government leaked this correspondence to the media.
+As part of its efforts to destabilise the Askin Government, the Whitlam government leaked this correspondence to the media.
 Askin was offended by the leak and argued that he did not need to act on Whitlam's request.
 Nevertheless, in March 1973 his government lodged an application with the Supreme Court of New South Wales seeking permission to cancel the centre's business name.
 This application was granted in June 1973, with the court finding that the Attorney-General of New South Wales' consent was needed to register an organisation of that name given that it implied a connection with the Rhodesian government.
-As part of this case the Whitlam Government provided a certificate confirming that it did not recognise the Rhodesian government or people who claimed to represent it.
+As part of this case the Whitlam government provided a certificate confirming that it did not recognise the Rhodesian government or people who claimed to represent it.
 The RIC lodged an appeal, in part on the basis that a reasonable person would not believe that its name indicated that it was linked to the Rhodesian government.
 The New South Wales Court of Appeal upheld the Supreme Court's decision in June 1974.
 Following this ruling the centre was re-registered as the Flame Lily Centre (named after the Rhodesian national flower) and continued to operate as the Rhodesia Information Centre.

 A group of Australians led by Sekai Holland applied to the New South Wales Registrar of Business Names in December 1972 seeking to register another body to be called the Rhodesia Information Centre that would represent the black majority in Rhodesia.
 This application was rejected.
 In March 1973 Holland said that she had proof that the RIC maintained dossiers on Rhodesians in Australia.
 The Alternate Rhodesia Information Centre was renamed the Free Zimbabwe Centre by August 1973.